johnielb/GeneticSandbox/report.md

 ---

 # Part 1
-> Describe the details of your designed GA (including the overall outline, representation, fitness function, crossover and mutation, selection, and parameters).
-You should also show the results (mean and standard deviation, and convergence curves), and make discussions and conclusions in your report.

 I designed this genetic algorithm from scratch.
 We start with a randomly initialised population, with **100** individuals represented by a list of Booleans.
 This representation encodes what an individual actually is, a series of Boolean choices whether to include an item in the knapsack, rather than say a string of ASCII integers.
 This representation also enables the use of Boolean operations, such as negation during mutation.